eloritzkovitz/atlaset/docs/countries.md

 # Countries

-Atlaset lets you explore, filter, and track countries on the interactive world map.
+Atlaset lets you explore, filter and track countries on the interactive world map.
 You can view details and use powerful filters to organize your travel data.

 ## Browsing Countries